0xSpearmint/0xSpearmint/README.md

 ### About Me
-I am a smart contract security researcher.
+I am an independent security researcher.

 ### Highlights
 - Reached #27 on Cantina's all time leaderboard